Uncle Sam is known to everyone as a mythical character symbolizing the United States. But was he based on a real person?

 "The Patriotic Militia of this State, now stationed here to guard the public stores, are daily deserting 20 and 30 a day, and last evening from 100 to 200 made their escape.
 The say U.S. or Uncle Sam as they call it, does not pay them punctually, and that they have not forgotten the sufferings of cold toes last fall."

-In 1814 many references to Uncle Sam appeared in American newspapers, and it seemed that the phrase had changed somewhat to be less critical.
+In 1814 many references to Uncle Sam appeared in American newspapers, and it seemed that the phrase had changed somewhat to be less derogatory.
 For instance, a mention in The Mercury of New Bedford, Massachusetts, referred to a "detachment of 260 of Uncle Sam's troops" being sent to fight in Maryland.

 Following the War of 1812, mentions of Uncle Sam in newspapers kept appearing, usually in the context of some government business being conducted.